ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 The lifecycle node includes factories for subscriptions, publishers, clients, and servers that return Nav2 objects in this package rather than the ROS 2 base classes as a level of abstraction of common boilerplate configurations and capabilities.
 The factories are listed below:

-- create_client –> nav2::ServiceClient
+- *create_client* –> *nav2::ServiceClient*
-- create_service –> nav2::ServiceServer
+- *create_service* –> *nav2::ServiceServer*
-- create_publisher –> nav2::Publisher
+- *create_publisher* –> *nav2::Publisher*
-- create_subscriber –> nav2::Subscriber
+- *create_subscriber* –> *nav2::Subscriber*
-- create_action_server –> nav2::SimpleActionServer
+- *create_action_server* –> *nav2::SimpleActionServer*
-- create_action_client –> nav2::ActionClient
+- *create_action_client* –> *nav2::ActionClient*

 [A large-scale migration example can be found here](https://github.com/ros-navigation/navigation2/pull/5288).

 In most cases, these are very similar to the previous `rclcpp` version.
 If a previous `nav2_util` version existed, the APIs should be largely the same, except now they should be constructed using the `create_*` factory rather than manually to make use of the abstracted configuration settings and advanced features to come.
-Where changed, it is typically to move the QoS profile specification to the end of the arguments, which is now optional and defaults to the nav2::qos::StandardTopicQoS profile (reliable, volitile, queue depth of 10).
+Where changed, it is typically to move the QoS profile specification to the end of the arguments, which is now optional and defaults to the *nav2::qos::StandardTopicQoS* profile (reliable, volitile, queue depth of 10).

-- nav2_util::LifecycleNode is now nav2::LifecycleNode, which is largely the same except for the factories and a couple of internal implementation details.
+- *nav2_util::LifecycleNode* is now *nav2::LifecycleNode*, which is largely the same except for the factories and a couple of internal implementation details.
-- The Service Client, Service Server, and Simple Action Server were also moved to the nav2:: namespace, but they should not be accessed directly.
-Use the create_\* factories from the nav2::LifecycleNode, such as create_action_server or create_action_client.
+- The Service Client, Service Server, and Simple Action Server were also moved to the *nav2::* namespace, but they should not be accessed directly.
+Use the *create_\** factories from the *nav2::LifecycleNode*, such as *create_action_server* or *create_action_client*.
-- There are now nav2::qos profiles for QoS to be used in the codebase for homologation and later easier changing: nav2::qos::StandardTopicQoS nav2::qos::LatchedPublisherQoS, nav2::qos::LatchedSubscriberQoS and nav2::qos::SensorDataQoS.
-These should be used rather than rclcpp profiles.
+- There are now *nav2::qos* profiles for QoS to be used in the codebase for homologation and later easier changing: *nav2::qos::StandardTopicQoS*, *nav2::qos::LatchedPublisherQoS*, *nav2::qos::LatchedSubscriberQoS* and *nav2::qos::SensorDataQoS*.
+These should be used rather than *rclcpp* profiles.
-- The APIs for create_\* are very similar to the default ones, but slightly different to move the now optional QoS profile specification below required information.
-When this is not specified the StandardTopicQoS is used (reliable, queue size 10).
+- The APIs for *create_\** are very similar to the default ones, but slightly different to move the now optional QoS profile specification below required information.
+When this is not specified the *StandardTopicQoS* is used (reliable, queue size 10).
 Only override this if you want another QoS type.
-Avoid use of SystemDefaultsQoS.
+Avoid use of *SystemDefaultsQoS*.

 ### Plugin Migration

-All plugins now use nav2::LifecycleNode instead of rclcpp_lifecycle::LifecycleNode or nav2_util::LifecycleNode.
+All plugins now use *nav2::LifecycleNode* instead of *rclcpp_lifecycle::LifecycleNode* or *nav2_util::LifecycleNode*.
 All must be updated to use this new API from planners and controllers to behavior tree nodes.
-Similarly, calls to the create_\* factories will now point to the Nav2 objects, where applicable.
+Similarly, calls to the *create_\** factories will now point to the Nav2 objects, where applicable.
 See above for what those look like and below for a migration from the existing code usage to the new version in order to make use of the new features and API.

 ### Service Client Migration